 We are a clinical-stage biotechnology company and have not yet generated revenues from product sales.
-To date, substantially all of our revenues have been derived from grants and contracts with governmental agencies, primarily our BARDA contract for our anthrax vaccine product candidate.
-We have incurred net losses in most periods since our inception, including a net loss of \$39.2 million and \$46.4 million for the years ended December 31, 2018 and 2017, respectively.
-As of December 31, 2018, we have an accumulated deficit of \$116.9 million.
+To date, substantially all of our revenues have been derived from grants and contracts with governmental agencies, consisting primarily our BARDA contract for our anthrax vaccine product candidate.
+We have incurred net losses in most periods since our inception, including a net loss of \$49.0 million and \$20.5 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we have an accumulated deficit of \$186.4 million.
 To date, we have not received regulatory approvals for any products or generated any revenues from the sale of products, and we do not expect to generate any product revenues in the foreseeable future.
 We do not know whether or when we will generate product revenues or become profitable.

-We have devoted most of our financial resources to research and development, including preclinical and clinical development of product candidates.
+We have devoted most of our financial resources to research and development, including preclinical and clinical development of our product candidates.
 We have not completed pivotal clinical trials for any product candidate.
-Our leading product candidates remain in early stage clinical development, and it will be several years, if ever, before we have a product candidate ready for commercialization.
+Our leading product candidates remain in early stage clinical development, and it may be several years, if ever, before we have a product candidate ready for commercialization.
 Even if we obtain regulatory approval to market a product candidate, our future revenues will depend upon the size of any markets in which our product candidates have received approval, our ability to achieve sufficient market acceptance, reimbursement from third-party payers and other factors.